 Ultimately, it helped me get into the architecture job market, which was the main goal for me.

-Learn More About Herzing's Architectural Design program
+Learn More About Herzing's building Design program

 We recently upgraded this training to give our graduates a competitive edge on the architecture job market.
 This post gives a good break down of the changes we made, and how they benefit our students: